Dreaming of You (Selena album): Production

 A.B. resisted SBK Records' attempts to control song choices, bristling at having to audition despite his track record.
 Under deadline, he produced a lyricless bridge, with Selena writing the words to protect creative ownership.
 The resulting ballad, "Oh No I'll Never Fall in Love Again", secured his role as producer, though vague credits signaled ongoing struggles over control.
-Disillusioned, they saw MTV appearances as a glossy front by musicians with probable subpar sales.
-By February 1994, SBK sent A.B. to New York City to recruit producers for Selena's crossover album, exploring collaborations with Shep Pettibone, and choose songs for a planned fall release.
-Privately, she confessed to Pérez her unease at leaving Los Dinos behind.
-A.B. doubted his place in a pop setting, Suzette questioned her drumming's fit, and Pérez alone seemed adaptable.
-When he asked if she wanted out, Selena tearfully admitted she felt bound by her contract yet unsettled without her siblings.
-As family roles shifted–Suzette taking over as manager, A.B. remaining producer–Pérez considered forming his own band.
-The family reassured Selena they'd support her offstage, though she later admitted she might not have signed the deal had she fully weighed the cost.
+In February 1994, SBK sent A.B. to New York City to recruit producers for Selena's crossover album, exploring collaborations with Shep Pettibone, and choose songs for a planned fall release.

-A.B. contended with mounting pressures with the aftermath of Entre a Mi Mundos commercial success, the impending release of Amor Prohibido, producing the Barrio Boyzz' Freddy Correa's debut album, Q-Productions' Eclipse debut album, and Astudillo's sophomore album–all while navigating Selena's crossover project and her followup Spanish-language release, which required a sophisticated synthesis of Tejano and Mexican musical idioms.
 Selena, under intense national scrutiny, faced speculation from industry figures from Nashville to Los Angeles about whether Tejano–pop crossovers could truly succeed.
 Tom Moon of The Philadelphia Inquirer, noted the cultural dissonance she navigated, urging her to bring the vibrancy of her Latin work into the ballad-heavy pop market.
 Burr predicted that even moderate crossover success would trigger a national search for the next artist able to straddle cultures and genres, believing Selena was balancing producers' input with her artistic integrity.
 Selena admitted the prospect of becoming the first Tejano musician to break big in mainstream pop was both flattering and daunting: "All eyes are on you, and if you fail, you're going to fall on your face.
 You don't want anything to go wrong."
 Selena insisted she had no intention of abandoning Tejano music for English-language pop, (Note: Atrributed to multiple references:) saying it would feel wrong to distance herself from the foundation of her success.
 She reaffirmed her love for her culture and her fans, promising that her roots would remain central regardless of language.
 Observers believed this commitment strengthened her crossover potential, with EMI Latin's Elvia Castillas noting she had yet to reach her full potential despite dominating the Tejano scene.
 By August 1994, plans were announced to release her English-language album in early 1995.